 Analyzing genotype data with AI

 Many researches have demonstrated possible uses of artificial intelligence (AI) in analysis of biochemical data to improve our knowledge of biology of stress on plants.
 For example, Artificial intelligence has been successfully applied to determine genomic areas with high mutation rates by predicting genomic crossings in both maternal and parents' maize plants (Demiri et al., 2021).
-To identify and define genomic regions and to differentiate between functional genes and pseudozens, researchers also used AI approach to check DNA Methilation pattern in stress-walked maize (Sartor et al., 2019) Has done .
+To identify and define genomic regions and to differentiate between functional genes and pseudozens, researchers also used AI approach to check DNA Methilation pattern in stress-walked maize (Sartor et al., 2019).
 Similarly, (Uygun S et al., 2019) used the Artificial Intelligence algorithm to study the expression pattern of vital genes, which allowed them to identify CIS-control elements and gene promoters in Maize and Arabidopsis Thaliana (Varla et al., 2018).
 Additionally, by optimizing biomass production by means of various types of algae and plant species blooms, the important work of AI in bio -organism management and later improved the generation of biofuels (Meena M et al.,2021).

 Long reading sequencing has become the most commonly used technique in crop breeding because technology quickly advances progress.
-Compared to short-read sequencing, this technique has the benefit of gathering additional haplotype and structural variation data; However, it introduces more mistakes and makes different identity more difficult.
+Compared to short-read sequencing, this technique has the benefit of gathering additional haplotype and structural variation data; however, it introduces more mistakes and makes different identity more difficult.
 Deep Learning (DL)-Long-reading techniques are long-reading sequencing (Ahsan et al., 2021; Zheng et al., 2022) both short-read sequencing and (poplin et al. Al., 2018).
 To use intricate details in lengthy reeds and to lessen the impacts of mistakes, these methods use a variety of techniques, such as image-based representation, local restoration, complete alignment and haplotype -ware modeling.
 It leads to better performance than current techniques and makes it easier to find new variants in parts of genomes that are challenging for map (Shafin et al., 2021).
 The fact devices are mostly focused on somatic cells in humans, a major disadvantage, because it means that various calling techniques need to be carefully modified before being used in agricultural plants.
-It is clear that increased variant naming accuracy will improve marker-assisted breeding and genomic selection (GS) accuracy, strengthening breeders for better crop reform decision making it is still very difficult to identify small insertion/deletion (Indel) variant and single-nucleotide polymorphism (SNP), which is using the second and third generation sequencing technology.
+It is clear that increased variant naming accuracy will improve marker-assisted breeding and genomic selection (GS) accuracy, strengthening breeders for better crop reform decision making.
+It is still very difficult to identify small insertion/deletion (Indel) variant and single-nucleotide polymorphism (SNP), which is using the second and third generation sequencing technology.
 This problem is being addressed by Artificial Nervous Network (ANNS).
-(Luo et al. ,2019) Using information from Illumina, Pacbio, and Oxford Nanopor sequencing systems, he assessed the clarventte with emphasis on identifying the general version locations from the 1000 genome project dataset, which had a minor allele frequency of at least 5%.
+(Luo et al. ,2019).
+Using information from Illumina, Pacbio, and Oxford Nanopor sequencing systems, he assessed the clarventte with emphasis on identifying the general version locations from the 1000 genome project dataset, which had a minor allele frequency of at least 5%.

 Gene editing throught AI